-Medical trauma is on the rise.
+Because Medical Trauma is on the rise, the need for medical trauma therapy is growing larger.
 This comes as no surprise when we consider that medical error is one of the top causes of death in the U.S. It can be traumatizing to be diagnosed with a serious illness or undergo a life-threatening injury.
 The treatments can be intensive and extreme.
 Overworked healthcare workers in understaffed facilities exacerbate the stress.
 In fact, medical practitioners are also susceptible to medical trauma.

 Obviously, it is vital that safe and effective approaches exist for those struggling with this particular mental health issue.
 Before discussing therapy as a frontline treatment, let’s learn a little more about the disorder.